Lent: We walk into the gathering danger & doubt surrounding Jesus as he made choices that led to the Cross.

 A Deacon’s Musing: Lent|Burden Light

-In this Lenten blog, I mused – following the 2012 Annual Gathering – about how thinking we ‘own’ the Good News quickly becomes a burden.
+In this Lenten blog, I mused – following the 2012 Annual Meeting of the United Church in Meadowood – about how thinking we ‘own’ the Good News quickly becomes a burden.

 A Deacon’s Musing: Lent|Authority & Power

-Following the Awards Season during Lent in 2012, I wondered about what we mean – as Christians seekers – in whom or in what we trust.
+Following the Awards Season during Lent in 2012, I wondered about what we mean – as Christians seekers – when we discuss in whom or in what we trust.

 A Deacon’s Musing: Lent|Heroes